genocem/mgit/README.md

 # mgit - Multi-Repository Git Management Tool

-**mgit** is a powerful command-line tool for managing and executing commands across multiple Git repositories simultaneously.
+**mgit** is a command-line tool for managing and executing commands across multiple Git repositories simultaneously.
 Built in Go, it simplifies workflows when working with multiple repositories by allowing you to perform operations across all your projects with a single command.

 ## Installation